Boone - the Early Years

-They enter the saloon, and Boone leads the way to the right-hand end of the bar along the back wall of the large room.
+They enter the saloon and Boone leads the way to the right-hand end of the bar along the back wall of the large room.
 Boone stands right on the end in a way he can watch the whole room while the rest line up along the main part of the bar with Olive and Nellie closest to Boone.
-They all order Mexican beer, which is a bit dearer than the local beers, but it has a much nicer flavor to it, and is a more consistent quality.
-The barman serves them the beers, and goes down the bar to serve others.
+They all order Mexican beer which is a bit dearer than the local beers, but it has a much nicer flavor to it and is a more consistent quality.
+The barman serves them the beers then he goes down the bar to serve others.

 The group of traders are just starting their second beer while talking about the war and Arizona becoming a territory when four well dressed men walk into the saloon.
 Unlike most of the people in the saloon each of the four men are armed with a pistol in a low-slung holster tied off just above the knee.
 Eight men who aren’t as well dressed follow them in, they also have pistols in holsters.
 However, the group of eight men don’t have their guns as low-slung as the first four.
 Other than these twelve men Boone is the only other obviously armed man in the saloon.

-One of the fancy dressed men spots the ladies, and nudges the man beside him while saying something.
-All four angle toward Nellie and Olive while one of them says, “Mike, how much are your new whores?”
+One of the fancy dressed men spots the ladies and nudges the man beside him while saying something.
+All four men angle toward Olive and Nellie while one of them says, “Mike, how much are your new whores?”

-Realizing they’re out to cause trouble Boone decides to deal with it before they get too close, and says, “He doesn’t know, because you’ve not yet told him what you charge?”
+Realizing they’re out to cause trouble Boone decides to deal with it before they get too close and he says, “He doesn’t know because you’ve not yet told him what you charge?”

-Boone grins, and replies, “No, I don’t know who you are.
+Boone grins as he replies, “No, I don’t know who you are.
 Nor do I wish to know who you are.
 It’s enough to know what you are.”

-The talker says, “And what do you think we are?”
+The talker asks, “And what do you think we are?”

 “Big mouthed troublemakers looking to get themselves killed by insulting the wives of their betters.”

 The talker snarls, “Now,” and all twelve go for their guns.
 The fancy dressed men are quicker to get their guns out, but not as fast as Boone is at drawing the two at his waist.
-Boone fires both guns at once, so he shoots the middle two in the chest before they get their guns out of their holsters, while the other two in the fancy clothes get their guns out before Boone puts a bullet into each of their chests.
+Boone fires both guns at once as he shoots the middle two in the chest before they get their guns out of their holsters while the other two in the fancy clothes get their guns out before Boone puts a bullet into each of their chests.
 With those four down he turns toward the other eight.

-Everyone else in the saloon is stunned by what happened, and how fast it happened.
-Boone puts one gun away, and reloads the other while the two ladies keep their guns out.
-He swaps guns and reloads his other gun, then switches to his hip gun to keep watch while his ladies reload their guns, and put them away before they start to strip the dead.
+Everyone else in the saloon is stunned by what happened and how fast it happened.
+Boone puts one gun away and reloads the other while the two ladies keep their guns out.
+He swaps guns and reloads his other gun then he switches to his hip gun to keep watch while his ladies reload their guns and put them away before they start to strip the dead.